 Building a Culture of Service Excellence

 The most effective reputation management strategy is simply delivering consistently excellent patient experiences that naturally generate positive reviews.
-Culture-building elements:- Hire for personality and attitude, train for skills

 - Empower staff to resolve issues on the spot without seeking permission